Punjabi Taliban

-The Punjabi Taliban (Punjabi: پنجابی طالبان), officially called Tehreek-e-Taliban Punjab (تحریک طالبان پنجاب), was an illegal terrorist Islamist group in Pakistan which was dissolved in 2014 by its leader: Asmatullah Muawiya.
-The Punjabi Taliban was mostly made up of Punjabis and was based in Punjab Province, whereas the Pakistani Taliban was dominated by Pashtuns and based in the KPK.
+The Punjabi Taliban (Punjabi: پنجابی طالبان), officially called Tehreek-e-Taliban Punjab (تحریک طالبان پنجاب), was a network of Deobandi militant groups in Pakistan active from 2002 until it was dissolved in 2014 by its leader Asmatullah Muawiya.
+The Punjabi Taliban was mostly made up of Punjabis and was based in Punjab Province, as opposed to the Pakistani Taliban which was dominated by Pashtuns and based in the KPK.

 History

 The Punjabi Taliban began after former members of LeJ, SSP, JeM and various small groups established a cooperation network.
 Members of other small terrorist cells were also involved.
-The Punjabi Taliban does not include the groups mentioned nor all their members, but only the individuals who travelled to Khyber Pakhtunkhwa to participate in the insurgency and later formed this group.
+The Punjabi Taliban did not include the groups mentioned nor all their members, but only the individuals who travelled to Khyber Pakhtunkhwa to participate in the insurgency and later formed this group.
 In late December 2008, the Punjabi Taliban were described as "patrolling the area [South Waziristan] in pickup trucks mounted with heavy guns and had been firing at drones wherever they spotted them.
 The vehicles were camouflaged with mud and grass".

 The Punjabi Taliban gradually appeared after 2002 as an organised group.
 Before the Siege of Lal Masjid, the Punjabi Taliban had around 2,000 fighters in South Waziristan District.
 After the Siege of Lak Masjid, the Punjabi Taliban sent an additional 5,000 fighters to North and South Waziristan.
 The Pakistani authorities were more concerned with the Punjabi Taliban than they were with the Pashtun TTP, as the Punjabi Taliban had a greater ability to gain influence among the Punjabis.
 Al-Qaeda supported the Punjabi Taliban and facilitated relations between the Punjabi Taliban and the Afghan Taliban.
-Later, the ISI pressured Al-Qaeda to stop supporting the Punjabi Taliban.
+Later, the ISI pressured al-Qaeda to stop supporting the Punjabi Taliban.

 The Punjabi Taliban reportedly had strong relations with the TTP, the Afghan Taliban, TNSM and various other groups based in the NWFP and FATA.
 They were a mixed Salafi and Deobandi group.
 They were also active in their native Punjab where they attacked Ahmadi, Shia, Sufi, and other targets.
 The Punjabi Taliban had some foreign mujahideen in it as well.